Soledad Canyon

 Soledad Canyon is a long narrow canyon/valley located in Los Angeles County, California between the cities of Palmdale and Santa Clarita.
 It is a part of the Santa Clara River Valley, and extends from the top of Soledad Pass to the open plain of the valley in Santa Clarita.
 The upstream section of the Santa Clara River runs through it.

 Geography

 The canyon lies between the Sierra Pelona Mountains towards the northwest and the San Gabriel Mountains to the southeast, starting at the northeastern end of Santa Clarita Valley.
 Traveling northeast through the canyon, it gradually slopes up until the unincorporated community of Acton, near which the Santa Clara River continues east towards its headwaters among the San Gabriel Mountains.
 Turning north towards Palmdale, the canyon terminates at Soledad Pass, just a few miles south of Lake Palmdale.

-Soledad Canyon also contains the localities of Vincent, Acton, Ravenna, and Russ.
-Agua Dulce is just north of the canyon.
+Soledad Canyon contains the Santa Clarita neighborhood of Canyon Country.
+The localities of Vincent, Acton, Ravenna, and Russ.
+Agua Dulce are located just north of the canyon.